awslabs/harmonix/CONTRIBUTING.md

 #### Test your provider
 **Step 1**<br/>
 Make sure you are able to provision your new provider template.
-We highly recommend to test different context for this step as described in the [test-cases](https://opaonaws.io/docs/tests)
+We highly recommend to test different context for this step as described in the [test-cases](https://harmonixonaws.io/docs/tests)

 **Step 2**<br/>
 Make sure you can update the provider configurations or IAC and the pipeline will apply the changes succufully

 **Step 3**<br/>
-Add entries in  [test-cases](https://opaonaws.io/docs/tests) document for the new provider implemented.
+Add entries in  [test-cases](https://harmonixonaws.io/docs/tests) document for the new provider implemented.

 #### Submit your PR
 Submit a pull request for the new provider following the instructions in this page.

-### Contributing an OPA on AWS application
+### Contributing an Harmonix on AWS application

 Questions to consider when designing a new application pattern:

 1. Who is the team that going to be using this application template? does it address their requirements?
 2. What pattern this new application introduce? is there already an existing pattern that can be used?
-3. Does this application can use an existing environment or it requires a new environment type / provider? if so, see the above *Contributing an OPA on AWS provider*
+3. Does this application can use an existing environment or it requires a new environment type / provider? if so, see the above *Contributing an Harmonix on AWS provider*
 4. What kind of permissions and resources this application needs?
 5. What kind of operational actions this application need? which of them can be supported through a pipeline and which one needs a UI of platform changes?
 6. Will this application support upgrades? what will be the effect of the deployed applications if we were to be update it?